 - The date the payment was initiated

-- Whether it was a recurring or one-time debit
+- Whether it was recurring or one-time

 Verizon Contact Information